Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Specific Attacks

-We initialize both $\xt_i$ and $\yt_i$ through random label flips on the training set, selecting $\epsilon n$ data points from the clean data $\sDc$ uniformly at random, with replacement, to flip and add to the poisoned data $\sDp$.
-We only consider data points that would still lie in $\sF_\beta$ after the label flip.

-We take the loss $\ell(\theta; x,y)$ to be the hinge loss $\max(0, 1 - y\theta^{\top}x)$.
-To efficiently compute $\frac{\partial \hat{\theta}}{\partial \xp}$ in \refeqn{influence-params}, we follow \citet{koh2017understanding} and use a combination of fast Hessian-vector products \citep{pearlmutter1994fast} and a conjugate gradient solver \citep{martens2010deep}; see also \citet{agarwal2016second} and \citet{munoz2017towards} for other tractable approaches.
-We select the step size $\eta$ by trying a range of options and selecting the best-performing one on the test set (since, in our setting, the attacker knows the test set in advance).

-We cannot do gradient descent directly on datasets where the $\xp$'s are constrained to take on integer values, since the $\xp$'s are not continuous in that case.
-To handle this, the \infbasic{} attack uses the vanilla randomized rounding procedure described in \refsec{improved-constraints} (without the repeated points heuristic or linear programming relaxation).
+\paragraph{Projecting onto the feasible set.} To prevent the poisoned points from being sanitized, we project each poisoned point $(\xt, \yt) \in \sDp$ onto the feasible set $\sF_\beta$.
+The projection is well-defined for the \Ltwo{} and \slab{} defenses, as their feasible sets are convex, and finding the projection is a convex optimization problem that can be solved efficiently by a general-purpose convex solver.
+When the $\xp$'s are constrained to take on integer values, the \infbasic{} attack uses the vanilla randomized rounding procedure described in \refsec{improved-constraints} (without the repeated points heuristic or linear programming relaxation).

-\subsection{Improvements to the basic algorithm}
+\subsubsection{Improvements to the basic algorithm}

-The \infbasic{} attack suffers from several drawbacks.
-To address these, we introduce two new improvements to the algorithm.

-\paragraph{Concentrated attacks.} The \infbasic{} attack optimizes over each of the $\epsilon n$ poisoned points separately.
-This has two problems: it is slow (we have to compute the gradients $\frac{\partial L}{\partial \xp}$ and do the projection step $\epsilon n$ times each iteration), and the resulting poisoned points are often quite far from each other (because of differences in initialization), leaving them vulnerable to being detected as anomalies.
-We will show this empirically in \refsec{infl-expts}.

-As \refthm{2points} (\refsec{concentrated}) shows, we can modify the algorithm to instead only consider copies of two distinct points $(\xpp, 1)$ and $(\xpn, {-1})$, one from each class, without any loss in attack effectiveness.
-This is computationally more efficient and also results in a stronger attack.
-At each iteration, we only need to compute the gradients and do the projection twice (vs. $\epsilon n$ times).
+We introduce the \inf{} attack, which improves upon the \infbasic{} attack in two ways.
+First, it incorporates randomized rounding with the LP relaxation, as described in \refsec{improved-constraints}.
+Second, it concentrates the attack (\refsec{concentrated}), which makes the attack stronger and more computationally efficient.
+The \infbasic{} attack optimizes over each of the $\epsilon n$ poisoned points separately, which is slow and results in poisoned points that are often quite far from each other (because of differences in initialization), leaving them vulnerable to being detected as anomalies.
+As \refthm{2points} shows, we can modify the algorithm to instead only consider copies of two distinct points $(\xpp, 1)$ and $(\xpn, {-1})$, one from each class, without any loss in potential attack effectiveness.
+This is faster, as at each iteration, we only need to compute the gradients and do the projection twice (vs. $\epsilon n$ times).
 Moreover, the resulting attack is by construction concentrated on only two distinct points, helping it evade detection.